As an Amazon Associate I earn from qualifying purchases.

 - The protein blend is un-pure and low quality

 Is Elite Mass Gainer worth it?
 Our conclusion

 Overall this is a very impressive product with an amazing nutrition panel.
-However, it does not taste very good and the cheaper protein blend is not as good as it’s main competitor Rule One Gain.
+However, it does not taste very good and the cheaper protein blend is not as good as it’s main competitor Transparent Labs.
 All things considered, we would highly recommend you check out our #1 ranked mass gainer before deciding to buy this product.